Guiding users to the right sexual health service

 The problem

-Users struggled to find essential information, and when they did, they didn't understand the tone or content.
-The existing digital experience was fragmented, unclear, and often patronising.
+Users struggled to find essential information, and when they did, they didn't understand the content or found the tone patronising.
+The existing digital experience was fragmented, unclear, and exhaustively long.
 Many users didn't know what testing and treatment services existed or whether they qualified.

 The approach